 Goal setting and establishing a timeline is the first step in the process.
 A move manager will talk with you about your overall expectations and what you would like to accomplish.
 You will show your move manager around your home so he or she can assess the space you have now and compare it with the space to which you will be moving.
-This is the perfect time to ask questions about the overall move and estate liquidation process.
+This is the perfect time to ask questions about the overall process.

 Pre-move household preparations